rairprotocol/dev-dapp-season1/Season 1 Tasks/5. Modify Dapp/README.md

 4. Activate the "Node API" service.
 5. You will be directed to your new app.
 On the top right of the page you'll see your API key.
 You'll need this later.

+### Metamask
+To connect to the blockchain and verify your deployment, you're gonna need Metamask as well.
+Metamask is a Web3 wallet that you use to make signatures on chain.
+It's also the easiest way to login to RAIR so go ahead and install that in your browser as an add-on.
+Make a new wallet if you dont already have one.

 ### VSCode
 If you already have a development environment of your own you can skip this step, but for those who dont you're gonna want to install an IDE(Integrated development environment) on your machine.
 IDEs are super helpful when working on large projects.
 They help you keep organized and provide a lot of functionality that will help in writing code easier.
 We recommend [VSCode](https://code.visualstudio.com/).